Fair Work Act changes: Protecting Worker Entitlements

 Casual employees in the black coal mining industry

 Employees in the black coal mining industry are entitled to portable long service leave entitlements that go with them between employers.
-This is managed by the Coal Mining Industry (Long Service Leave Funding) Corporation.
+This is managed by the Coal Mining Industry (Long Service Leave Funding) Corporation (Coal LSL).

 There are changes to: